 Plusnet

-In fact it is pointless paying up-front.
-Always take the 12-month contract.
+I think it is pointless paying up-front.
+Always take the 12-month contract, and in my opinion also the 18-month one.

 All that happens if you wish to leave within the 12 months is you have to pay those if you didn’t in the first place.
 If you stay the 12 months the charges are cancelled from your account.